Maboroshy/midi-scripter/docs/overview.md

 ()` for those that don't need a name.
 For more information on specific port declaration check its description in API documentation.

-On Linux and macOS port declaration for unavailable MIDI port name will create a virtual port (prepended with `[v]` in GUI).
+On Linux and macOS it's possible to create virtual MIDI ports with `MidiIn('Virtual port name', virtual=True)`.
 On Windows you'll have to use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to manually create virtual ports.
 Virtual MIDI ports can be used to write proxy scripts, like the one above.